galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 The *Commons* uses GitHub Flavored Markdown for markup,  and [Metalsmith](http://metalsmith.io) for web site rendering and for semi-structured content (such as the [Events](src/events) page).
 The new platform offers the strength of our old wiki (easy contribution) with a markup language many more people know, easy programmatic access, and all the strengths of GitHub.

 Once the Commons is in better shape it will become the [galaxyproject.org](https://galaxyproject.org) site.
 Until then you can find it at [new.galaxyproject.org](https://new.galaxyproject.org).
-Once the move is complete and the [old wiki](https://wiki.galaxyproject.org) will be shut down.
+Once the move is complete the [old wiki](https://wiki.galaxyproject.org) will be shut down.

 Content was automatically converted from MoinMoin and Creole markup to Markdown, and many other things were also cleaned up in the process.
 However, the automatic translation stumbled in some places and the cleanup and general restructuring are far from done.
 We also aren't yet taking advantage of Metalsmith to render semi-structured content and page metadata.